 Germany in October

-Deutsches Weinlesefest – The second largest wine festival in the world takes place in Neustadt over 10 days in October, October 3 through 19 in 2019.
-There will be lots of Pinot Noir tasting of fine wines from all corners of the globe.
+- Deutsches Weinlesefest – The second largest wine festival in the world takes place in Neustadt over 10 days in October, October 3 through 19 in 2019.
+There’s an amusement park, live music, fireworks, and wine tasting stalls from wineries across the world.

 Germany in November

-All Saints and All Souls Day – The first two days of November are significant on the Christian calendar, with November 1 All Saints Day and November 2 All Souls Day.
-November 1 is an official holiday only in states with a significant Catholic population like Baden-Wurrtemberg, Nordrhein-Westfalen and Saarland, where public offices, banks and stores will be closed.
+- All Saints and All Souls Day – The first two days of November are significant on the Christian calendar, with November 1 All Saints Day and November 2 All Souls Day.
+November 1 is an official holiday only in states with a significant Catholic population like Baden-Württemberg, Nordrhein-Westfalen, and Saarland, where public offices, banks, and stores will be closed.
 In those areas many people take the day off to visit cemeteries, decorating the gravesites of deceased loved ones with wreaths or flowers and lighting candles.
 In the rest of Germany, it’s a regular workday.

 Germany in December